Latest travel and weather updates as King’s coronation to take place this weekend

-Coronation news – live: King Charles and Queen Camilla to be crowned this weekend
+Coronation news – live: King Charles and Queen Camilla to be crowned this weekend as Diana’s brother snubbed

-The Prince and Princess of Wales also travelled on the Elizabeth line
+King Charles III will be crowned in a historic ceremony at Westminster Abbey in London on Saturday

 King Charles III and Queen Camilla spotted leaving coronation rehearsal

-The Prince and Princess of Wales went for a visit to The Dog and Duck pub in Soho after hopping on the Elizabeth line from Acton to Tottenham Court Road on Thursday afternoon (4 May).
+The “slimmed-down” affair will see 2,000 guests, including political leaders, members of the royal family, and celebrities including Joanna Lumley and presenters Ant and Dec, attend.

-Prince William and Kate Middleton were greeted by crowds who cheered for them outside the pub, as they carried out the engagement ahead of the coronation.
+On Thursday, The Independent exclusively revealed that Charles has snubbed Earl Spencer, Princess Diana’s brother, from the invitation list.

-It comes as police have said they will not stop anti-monarchy protests during the big day on Saturday 6 May unless the demonstrators cause “serious disruption” or break the law.
+Police have said they will not stop anti-monarchy protests during the big day on Saturday 6 May unless the demonstrators cause “serious disruption” or break the law.

-Meanwhile, many royal fans who want to watch the grand procession after the coronation ceremony in person may have to prepare for wet weather, as the Met Office has predicted rain and thunder in parts of the UK.
 London could see the warmest coronation in history, with highs of 19C in south London predicted.

 On Wednesday morning (3 April), the monarch was spotted leaving Westminster Abbey after attending rehearsals, as well as the Prince and Princess of Wales, along with their three children.